MirrorsAndMisdirections/FastFlowTransform/docs/YAML_Tests.md

 * `error` → contributes to failures (exit code 2).
 * `warn` → surfaced in summary as ❕, does not affect exit code.

-### Migration from `project.yml`

-* Keep existing tests in `project.yml` working.
-* Prefer per-model YAML files for portability & discoverability.
-* Both sources are merged at runtime; where duplicate scopes occur, YAML files win on model/column-level.

 ### Run